tc39/proposal-smart-pipelines/readme.md

     + value.substring(1)
 } + '!')
 ```
-Inlining these functions directly into expressions is less successful than
+Inlining these functions directly into nested expressions using `do` is
-doing so with the pipeline, both in writability and readability.
+less successful than inlining the functions with the pipeline, both in
+writability and in readability.

 <tr>
 <td>